Lamar Jackson Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 - Jackson put together a 167-yard performance against the Chargers last week, completing 70.4% of his passes and throwing for one touchdown with two interceptions.

-- Jackson tacked on 51 yards on eight carries, averaging 6.4 yards per attempt.
+- Jackson added 51 yards on eight carries, averaging 6.4 yards per attempt.

-- Jackson has thrown for 925 yards (308.3 ypg), completing 72.9% of his passes and tossing six touchdown passes and two interceptions over his last three games.
+- Jackson has put up 925 passing yards (308.3 per game) and has a 72.9% completion percentage this year (78-of-107) over his last three games, while throwing six touchdowns and two interceptions.

 Jackson's Baltimore Teammates